Lords Commissioners of the Treasury: Relationship between the First Lord of the Treasury and the Prime Minister

 Since the evolution of the position, the Prime Minister has also served as First Lord of the Treasury in all but two cases.
 The initial linkage of the two offices is not surprising, since at the formation of the office the First Lord of the Treasury did indeed take part in running the Treasury, and as First Lord was the most senior person so tasked.
 Since control of money usually granted most power, it is not surprising that such a person would head the government as a whole.
-Indeed, even after decades of the emergence of the Prime Ministership William Pitt the Younger proffered that the Prime Minister "ought to be the person at the head of the finances."
+Indeed, even after decades of the emergence of the premiership, William Pitt the Younger proffered that the Prime Minister "ought to be the person at the head of the finances."

 The two exceptions were Lord Chatham and Lord Salisbury.
 During Chatham's ministry of 1766–68 he occupied the office of Lord Keeper of the Privy Seal instead.
 Lord Salisbury became First Lord neither during his first term (1885–1886) nor his third (1895–1902), though he did become First Lord for the first two years of his second ministry (1886–1892).

 Since Salisbury, the two roles have become completely concomitant, so much so that the Prime Minister's official residence, 10 Downing Street, is in fact the official residence of the First Lord of the Treasury, which title is named on the letter box.
 Salisbury, as a marquess of vast independent wealth, had no use of an official residence, instead living in his grander town house at 20 Arlington Street in St James's, and could instead bestow it as a perquisite to other ministers, along with the First Lordship itself.